 Before joining the firm, John served as a clerk for Senior District Judge Suzanne B. Conlon of the Northern District of Illinois and was an associate at Jenner and Block.

-John serves as a member of the Foundation Board of the Sue Duncan Children’s Center which provides free after-school educational and recreational programming for inner-city children.
-He currently resides in Chicago with his wife, Courtney, and daughter.
+John serves as a member of the Board of the Sue Duncan Children’s Center which provides free after-school educational and recreational programming for inner-city children.
+He currently resides in Chicago with his wife, Courtney, and three children.

 - Princeton University (A.B.
 1999)